William Dalrymple (moderator): Biography

 William Dalrymple was a younger son of James Dalrymple, sheriff-clerk of Ayr.
 He was born at Ayr on 29 August 1723, and after a local education studied at Glasgow University graduating MA in 1740.
-He was licensed to preachby the Presbytery of Ayr in May 1745.
+He was licensed to preach by the Presbytery of Ayr in May 1745.

 He was ordained as a minister of the Church of Scotland, as the second charge in Ayr in December 1746, from which he was translated to the first charge in 1756.
 As a minister he was the man who baptised Robert Burns on 26 January 1759.
 As the local minister Burns held him in high esteem.

 He received the honorary doctorate of Doctor of Divinity from the University of St Andrews in 1779.

 He was elected Moderator of the General Assembly of the Church of Scotland in 1781, replacing Rev Harry Spens.
 He was succeeded in turn by Rev Joseph McCormick.

 He died on 28 January 1814, having been one of the ministers of Ayr for the long period of sixty-eight years.
 Dalrymple was the author of several religious works.